 - (b) an order given in the proceeding. - (2) Despite the Recording of Evidence Act 1962, a transcript of the proceeding must not be made. - (3) A person must not publish a report of the proceeding.

-Maximum penalty-85 penalty units or 1 year's imprisonment. - (4) A person is not entitled to search information in the custody of a court in relation to the proceeding, unless a Supreme Court judge otherwise orders in the interests of justice.
+(4) A person is not entitled to search information in the custody of a court in relation to the proceeding, unless a Supreme Court judge otherwise orders in the interests of justice.